csc-training/elements-of-hpc/hpc-programming/parallel-programming.md

 nodes and between the nodes.
-Even though parallelizing a code with MPI may require a lot of work due to the explicit nature of communication and the fact that the subroutine/function calls have many parameters, the perfomance is typically good (if done right).
+Even though parallelizing a code with MPI may require a lot of work due to the explicit nature of communication and the fact that the subroutine/function calls have many parameters, the performance is typically good (if done right).
 Also, with MPI, the programmer is completely in charge of the parallelization and nothing is left to the compiler.